QuaternionPi/Ninja-Community-College/Design.md

 ## Furniture
 - Furniture encapsulates objects that can be found on the map
 - Examples include crates, vehicles, explosives and objectives

+## Cover
+- Cover is absolute, often destructible, protection from most attacks
+- Buildings, furniture and protection orders provide cover
+- Cover can be shot from

 ## Evac Points
 - Units can leave a mission early by reaching an evac point